spaetd96/spaetd96.github.io/content/authors/admin/_index.md

 ## About Me

-I am a PhD student and praedoc university assistant in the <a href="https://klimadynamik.univie.ac.at/"> Climate Dynamics and Modeling group </a> of Aiko Voigt at the University of Vienna.
+I am a PhD student and university assistant in the <a href="https://klimadynamik.univie.ac.at/"> Climate Dynamics and Modeling group </a> of Aiko Voigt at the University of Vienna.
+I also collaborate closely with <a href="https://www.ldeo.columbia.edu/~biasutti/"> Michela Biasutti </a> at Columbia University.
 My research focuses on tropical precipitation and related processes, such as convectively coupled equatorial waves, mesoscale organization or monsoon circulations.
 My main area of interest is the semi-arid Sahel region of Africa.